c-zv/shopping-list-webapp/README.md

 - add/remove products to/from a list;
 - view products from different stores;

+The API used for this project can be found in [this](https://github.com/c-zv/shopping-list-api) repository.

 ## Tecnologies used
 - JavaScript (ES6)
 - Webpack